GMOD/jb2export/README.md

 making warnings, but you can use yarn to install or use legacy peer dependencies if you want to avoid install time warningsvg

-### The program keep running after saying it completed?
+### The program keeps running after saying it completed?

 We are looking into this still.
 The file should have been generated though, and the program will complete